 Patrick Lowry’s ‘Hidden Agenda’ created a fictitious ‘other’ space within the Happidrome referencing the secretive nature of military activity.
 By creating a facsimilie of a lift door inside the single storey building he created the illusion that it had been part of the building for decades, yet, unlike the defunct areas of the site, continued to offer access to a still used, but secret space, where unknown activities took place.
 Patrick wanted to encourage the audience to consider not only the site’s history but also how it represents the hidden agendas of military activity both past and present.

 Also inside the Happidrome, Kate Ogley’s ‘Songs of Displacement’ was a powerfully moving audio visual work presented in the darkest space within the building.
 Shaped through associations of the impact of war on people, it portrayed individual asylum seekers singing a song from their homeland, an act of both remembrance and continuity.
 Their evocative voices filled the building throughout the weekend and brought one of the consequences of conflict – displacement – to Goonhilly, an area which historically had been home to those on the margins of society.

 Happidrome Four brought five artists, nearly 200 visitors, a government agency, a county council and a private business together to create a new way of considering a very distinctive area, rich in history, associations and resources.
 As organiser, I would like to thank all of those who contributed to a truly memorable weekend.
-Behind the scenes thanks are due to Elizabeth Masterton, Ray Lawman, Claire Scott, and Jonah Kinross.
+Behind the scenes thanks are due to Elizabeth Masterton, Natural England, Claire Scott, and Jonah Kinross.

 Sara Bowler, Artist/organiser